Coding Gain for Age of Information in a Multi-source System with Erasure Channel: Channel Model and Block Error Probability

 \section{Channel Model and Block Error Probability}

-The channel between the aggregator node and the destination node is modeled as a $\GE$ packet erasure channel.
-The $\GE$ channel is a two-state Markov channel characterized by the parameters $(\alpha,\beta, \epsilon_0, \epsilon_1)$.
+The channel between the aggregator node and the destination node is modeled as a $\GE$ erasure channel which is a two-state Markov channel characterized by the parameters $(\alpha,\beta, \epsilon_0, \epsilon_1)$.
 The $\GE$ channel toggles between two states, good and bad.
 In the good state denoted by $\mathsf{G}$, the channel is $\PEC(\epsilon_0)$ and in the bad state denoted by $\mathsf{B}$, the channel is $\PEC(\epsilon_1)$, where $\PEC(\epsilon)$ is a packet erasure channel with packet erasure probability $\epsilon$, and $\alpha$ and $\beta$ are the state transition probabilities as shown in the Fig. \ref{fig:GE}.
+Interested readers can find some other works pertaining to the design of forward error-correcting codes for various models of communication over the $\GE$ channel in \cite{MartTrotISIT07}-\cite{HannaAnt23}.

 Let $P(n,e)$ denote the probability of seeing $e$ erasures in $n$ instances of the $\GE$ channel.
-The closed form expression for $P(n,e)$ is presented in \cite{10.1109/ITW48936.2021.9611448}, but for completeness, we provide its detailed analytical characterization.
+The closed form expression for $P(n,e)$ is presented in \cite{VajRamJhaKum20,VajRamJhaKum21}, but for completeness, we provide its detailed analytical characterization.
 Let $\mathsf{S}_t\in \{0,1\}$ and $\mathsf{E}_t \in \{0,1\}$ denote the state of GE channel and the presence of erasure at time $t$, respectively, where $\mathsf{E}_t = 1$ indicates an erasure at time $t$, and $\mathsf{S}_t = 1$ indicates the bad state at time $t$.
 Thus, we have $P(\mathsf{E}_t = 1 | \mathsf{S}_t = 0) = \epsilon_0$ and $P(\mathsf{E}_t = 1 | \mathsf{S}_t = 1) = \epsilon_1$.
 Let $\pi_g \triangleq \frac{\beta}{\alpha+\beta}$ denote the steady state probability of good state.
 Let the probability of seeing $e$ erasures in an $n$ length window $[t+1, t+n]$ when $(t+n)$-th state is $0$ and $1$ be given by $g(n,e, \pi_g)$ and $b(n,e, \pi_g)$, respectively.
 The probabilities $g$ and $b$ can be computed as

 where $g_B(n,r,\pi_g)$ and $b_B(n,r,\pi_g)$ are the probabilities of being in bad state for $r$ out of $n$ instances and ending in good and bad states, respectively.
 These probabilities can be derived as \begin{small}